CONTENTS

 Humans Plan, Agents Execute

 Because LLMs have finite context, they are not able to effectively do long horizon planning, which involves reasoning over context spanning months or years.
-What they can do, however, are bounded sub-tasks with strictly defined success criteria—and they can do this with unrelenting effort.
+This doesn’t mean they cannot assist with architectural planning—it just means that they’re not able to continually incoporate requirements and context over time to inform these decisions.
+What they can do (extremely well), however, are bounded sub-tasks with strictly defined success criteria—and they can do this with unrelenting effort.
 As a human, you must still plan, define subtasks, and define success correctly.
+This is now the primary purpose of a software engineer.

 The Bottleneck Has Shifted from Generation to Verification